Thompson Arena: Renovations

 In 2016, both the men's and women's locker rooms were renovated.
 At the same time, the rink also got new dasher boards, glass and a refrigeration system.

-In July 2025, the 50th anniversary of the Arena's opening, Dartmouth announced a 11,050-square foot renovation.
+In July 2025, the 50th anniversary of the Arena's opening, Dartmouth announced a 11,050 sqft renovation.
 The project includes a new locker room for both the men's and women's ice hockey teams, a new team lounge, weight room and coaching suite.
 The Arena would also receive new additions to the concourse to improve fan enjoyment.
 The renovation is expected to be completed in the fall of 2026.